vanduc1102/vanduc1102.github.io/_posts/2020-10-20-jest-unittest.md

-# Jest common
+---
+layout: post
+title:  "Jest Common functions"
+date:   2020-10-20 00:14:27 +0700
+categories: javascript jest reactjs
+comments: true
+---

 ## Existence

-getBy* and getAllBy* throw an error if nothing is found.
+`getBy*` and `getAllBy*` throw an error if nothing is found.

-However, the equivalent methods queryBy* and queryAllBy* instead return null or []:
+However, the equivalent methods `queryBy*` and `queryAllBy*` instead return null or []:

 ```